T-Norms Driven Loss Functions for Machine Learning: Loss Functions by T-Norms Generators

 \subsection{Manifold Regularization: an example}

-Let us consider a simple multi-task classification problem where the objects $A,B$ must be detected in a set of input images $\mathcal{I}$, represented as a set of features.
-The learning task consists in determining the predicates $p_A(i),p_B(i)$, which return true if and only if the input image $i$ is predicted to contain the object $A,B$, respectively.
-The positive supervised examples are provided as two sets (or equivalently their membership functions) $P_A \subset \mathcal{I} , P_B \subset \mathcal{I}$ with the images known to contain the object $A,B$, respectively.
-The negative supervised examples for $A,B$ are instead provided as two sets $N_A \subset \mathcal{I}, N_B \subset \mathcal{I}$.
-Furthermore, the location where the images have been taken is assumed to be known, and a predicate $SameLoc(i_1, i_2)$ can be used to express the fact whether images $i_1,i_2$ have been taken in the same location.
-It is finally assumed that it is known as prior knowledge that two images taken in the same location are likely to contain the same object.
+Let us consider a simple multi-task classification problem where two objects $A,B$ must be detected in a set of input images $\mathcal{I}$, represented as a set of features.
+The learning task consists in determining the predicates $P_A(i)$, $P_B(i)$, which return true if and only if the input image $i$ is predicted to contain the object $A$, $B$, respectively.
+The positive supervised examples are provided as two sets (or equivalently their membership functions) {$\ar{\mathcal{P}}_A \subset \mathcal{I}$, $\ar{\mathcal{P}}_B \subset \mathcal{I}$ with the images known to contain the object $A,B$, respectively.
+The negative supervised examples for $A,B$ are instead provided as two sets $\ar{\mathcal{N}}_A \subset \mathcal{I}$, $\ar{\mathcal{N}}_B \subset \mathcal{I}$.
+Furthermore, the location where the images have been taken is assumed to be known, and a predicate $SameLoc(i_1, i_2)$ is used to express whether two images $i_1,i_2$ have been taken in the same location. \ar{Finally, we assume that two images} taken in the same location are likely to contain the same object.
 This knowledge about the environment can be enforced via \emph{Manifold Regularization}, which regularizes the classifier outputs over the manifold built by the image co-location defined via the $SameLoc$ predicate.

-The semantics of the above learning task can be expressed using FOL via the statement declarations shown in Table~\ref{tab:dfl_example}, where it was assumed that images $i23, i60$ have been taken in the same location and it holds that $P_A=\{i10,i101\}, ~P_B=\{i103\}, ~ N_A=\{i11\}$ and $N_B=\emptyset$.
-The statements define the constraints that the learners must respect, expressed as FOL rules.
-Please note that also the fitting of the supervisions are expressed as constraints.
+The \ar{overall knowledge on} this learning task can be expressed using FOL via the statement declarations shown in Table~\ref{tab:dfl_example}, where it was assumed that images $i\_23, i\_60$ have been taken in the same location and it holds that $\ar{\mathcal{P}}_A=\{i\_10,i\_101\}, ~\ar{\mathcal{P}}_B=\{i\_103\}, ~ \ar{\mathcal{N}}_A=\{i\_11\}$ and $\ar{\mathcal{N}}_B=\emptyset$.
+The statements define the constraints that the learners must respect on all the available samples, expressed as FOL rules.
+Please note that also the fitting of the supervisions on specific input images are expressed as constraints.

-Given a selection of a strict t-norm generator $g$ and a set of images $I$, this FOL knowledge is compiled into the following optimization task:
+Given the selection of a strict generator $g$ and a set of images $I\ar{\subseteq\mathcal{I}}$, the FOL knowledge in Table \ref{tab:dfl_example} is compiled into the following optimization task: